 Several projects have been developed or are in the process of being developed to address the needs of the DNT.
-These projects include the following: median barrier replacement from 635 to PGBT, overhead and small sign replacement, erosion repairs, raised pavement marker replacement, wall repairs and mainlane bridge repairs including deck, rail, bent caps, and columns.
+These projects include the following: Segment 1 curb and inlet repairs, bridge bent cap repairs, bridge deck joint seal replacement, inlet top repairs, pavement surface repairs, joint and crack sealing, Segment 1 and 2 overhead and small sign replacement, raised pavement marking replacement and Segment 2 median barrier replacement.

-It is also recommended that the following observations be monitored for further degradation: spalling and cracking on beam ends; abutment backwall cracking at various locations.
+It is also recommended that the following observations be monitored for further degradation: spalling and cracking on beam ends, abutment backwall cracking at various locations.